JumpIfZero/public-wiki-and-bugs/triggers/hitsplat.md

 ---
 title: HITSPLAT
-description: Triggers when a hitsplat lands on the player's current target.
+description: Triggers when hitsplat is applied on your target
 parent: Triggers
 ---